ashwanisinghel/KeepScreenAwake/README.md

 ## Troubleshooting

-**Chrome not found:**
+**Browser not found:**
+- The script automatically tries Chrome first, then Edge if Chrome isn't found
-- Install Google Chrome from https://chrome.google.com
+- Install Google Chrome from https://chrome.google.com OR Microsoft Edge (usually pre-installed on Windows 10/11)
-- Or specify the Chrome path: `.\start-keep-awake.ps1 -ChromePath "path\to\chrome.exe"`
+- Or specify a custom browser path: `.\start-keep-awake.ps1 -ChromePath "path\to\browser.exe"`

 **Wake Lock not working:**
-- Ensure you're using Chrome 84 or newer
+- Ensure you're using Chrome 84+ or Edge 84+ or newer
-- Keep the Chrome window visible (not minimized)
+- Keep the browser window visible (not minimized)
 - Make sure the tab is active

 **PowerShell execution policy error:**